-Please see 57-year-old female following upper and lower eyelid surgery to fix a swollen lower eyelid.
+Please see a 57-year-old female following upper and lower eyelid surgery to fix a swollen eyelid.